sachinB94/GossipGirl/README.md

     - In-memory database needed for storing sockets
     - Mongo like structuring

-  - **mubsub**
+  - **mongo-oplog-watch**
-    - *mongo-watch* - Deprecated
+    - *mongo-oplog* - Result is weirdly formatted
-    - *mongoose-watch* - Nothing more than polling
-    - *native* - Too much work, and can't be completely automated
-    - Perfect option, and really fast
+    - Better outputs, wrote specifically for this